billy999cmee/CMEECoursework/Week3/readme.md

 **Project structure and Usage:**
-<br> Within this Week3 directory, there are sub-directories including code, data, result, writeup (Latex written work) and sandbox (used for testing and is gitignored) as instructed by TheMulQuaBio.
+<br> Within this Week3 directory, there are sub-directories including code, data, result and sandbox (used for testing and is gitignored) as instructed by TheMulQuaBio.

 **Author name and contact**
 <br> Billy Lam